A German Immigrant Girl Shares Her Adventure

 And it was indeed a grand and imposing sight to see the substantial foam-capped billows rising in their fury seemingly to the very clouds, then sinking again to such fearful depths.

-But the feeling of interest or of awe which it at first inspired soon gave place to that of fear, for the storm was not only endangering the vessel to some extent, but the lives of the passengers, who, with scarcely a single exception, began to suffer intensely from sea-sickness.
+But the feeling of interest or of awe which it at first inspired soon gave place to that of fear, for the storm was not only endangering the vessel to some extent but the lives of the passengers, who, with scarcely a single exception, began to suffer intensely from sea-sickness.

 Dora was among the first to feel the effects of the gale.
 And so great a sufferer from the first that I early began to despair of her recovery.
-I ministered to her wants until I was overcome with the terrible sickness when others who were able took my place and did what they could for her.
+I ministered to her wants until I was overcome with a terrible sickness when others who were able took my place and did what they could for her.
 But no remedy proved effective, and before the storm, which lasted several days, had subsided, my poor, faithful Dora was no more.

 If I had dreamed that such a calamity was in store for me, I should not have launched out into the world as I had.
 But I had not, and earnestly as I wished myself back in the fatherland, it was useless to repine, for there was now no alternative for me but to go forward to the strange, unknown land to which we were rapidly approaching.

-Chapter VI : Life In America
+Chapter VI: Life In America

 But it would not do to wait too long, for my funds were rapidly vanishing, and as soon as possible, I began to look about me to see what I could find to do.
 I desired a situation as a teacher but failed to find one, though I made applications in many directions because every post was filled.
 I next sought music scholars in various places, and in this, I was somewhat more successful.